charlie572/notion_backup/README.md

 # Notion Backup

 This script will back up Notion regularly.
+It checks if enough time has passed since the last backup, so you can run it often.

 It works in two phases:
 1. Click the "export all workspace content button".